easyCZ/SLIP-A-2015/report/filip.md

 #### Testing Environment

 Goals two through five quickly follow from goal one, so this section will focus on reaching goal one.
-A more mathematical way of formulating the problem would be to see all possible settings as a set (X HELP).
-Testing them is equivalent to mapping this set to another set(Y HELP), where each element is a measure of quality,to then choose the best quality and map it back to X HELP.
-The idea behind the testing environment was to emulate this process.
+A more mathematical way of formulating the problem would be to see all possible settings as a set (X).
+Testing them is equivalent to mapping this set to another set(Y), where each element is a measure of quality,to then choose the best quality and map it back to X. The idea behind the testing environment was to emulate this process.
 Of course X is far too large to test every setting.
 The limitations of the testing environment and their impact is discussed in *Testing Procedure*.

 <table>
   <tr>